 Compare the Pros and Cons of Each Potential Platform

-There are many different platforms out there that you can make use of when you want to create a new website for your business.
-Whether you use WordPress or Squarespace is up to you.
-Each of these platforms offers something new and interesting to users, so it’s up to to you to find the one that’s right for you.
-Compare the pros and cons until you’ve come to that conclusion.
+There are many different platforms out there that you can utilize for creating a new website for your business.
+Whether you use WordPress, Squarespace, or another website builder is up to you.
+Each platform offers something new and interesting to users, so it’s up to you to find the one that’s right for you.
+Compare the pros and cons until you’ve come to the best fit for your needs.

 Find Tools That Streamline the Process